You are currently viewing Ironbridge – United Kingdom

 For further information about Ironbridge check Wikipedia site.
 The united Kingdom’s currency is the Pound (£, GBP).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in the area
+What to see and do in Ironbridge and the area

 • Coalbrookdale A point in the map which became world famous for being the place where Abraham Darby developed the technique of smelting iron with coke.
 Such developing resulted the production of iron in a much cheaper and faster way, hence initiating a booming industry that lead to refer the place as the Industrial Revolution birthplace.